Proactive SMS and a Claim of Distracted Driving

 With this test bench, I could simulate a cellular network and then record examples of the phones sending the SMS to 1111340002.
 The actual test bench was located in Romania.
 This was convenient because it means that I never had the risk of the SIM contacting the real AT&T network and getting disabled by AT&T, or the risk of handsets in the room accidentally trying to attach to my fake AT&T cell site.

 Summary: The destination is a special server somewhere inside AT&T.

 Any outgoing SMS from a phone has two destination numbers (“addresses”):

-- There is the relay layer (“RP”) destination address, the address of the SMSC to use for outgoing routing, which in this case is +14047259800.
-An SMSC is for SMS what an email server is for email.
-Normally, this SMSC number is supplied by the SIM for an SMSC operated by the same carrier who issued the SIM.
+* There is the relay layer (“RP”) destination address, the address of the SMSC to use for outgoing routing, which in this case is +14047259800.
+(Normally, this number is supplied by the SIM.)

 The TP destination number 1111340002 does not fit into any public network numbering plan.
 It must be a private address inside AT&T. This number does not exist in the public network.
 You cannot call it or text in through normal means.
 For a message to get delivered to that private address, it must go to a particular AT&T SMSC that knows how to route it.